 Tactic 8: Answer how-to questions on (LQR) LinkedIn, Quora, Reddit

-Spot and select questions from people who own or manage businesses.
+I love this one.
+Spot and select questions from people who own or manage Saas/Paas businesses.
 I am doing it and works very well (Quora and Reddit).
-But be honest and don’t do it for the traffic, just seek to provide value to people first and foremost.
+But be honest and don’t do it for the traffic.
+You are in there to provide value to people first and foremost.

 Because if you go there with the intention of getting traffic it won’t work, specially in reddit.com/r/Entrepreneur/ category.
 You will be labelled with bad Karma and kicked off.